Salvation in a Mall

 Play

-3 thoughts on “Salvation In a Mall”
+3 thoughts on “Salvation in a Mall”

 1. What a wonderful story!
 If only employers and employees had such respect for each other, unions would not be necessary.
 I lived 3 years in Toronto and Ko’s at Don Mills Shopping Centre was my favourite store there for shopping.
 I bought a set of dishes there plus many other items.